 Q: Does coffee reduce belly fat?

-Coffee itself will not reduce belly fat, it would simply be a tool in your weight-loss toolbox to support your journey.
+Coffee will not reduce belly fat; it is simply a tool in your weight-loss toolbox to support your journey.

 Mood booster, energy booster, improved health, and a proactive digestive system is only some of the many health benefits that coffee, in healthy doses, contributes to the human body.